Restruder 9/17/2023 – 9/23/2023 Updates

 Goals for next week

-Next week I want to be able to help out with the intergration of my code with the rest of the system code and be able to test some filament with the stepper moving at the appropriate rate.
+Next week I want to be able to help out with the integration of my code with the rest of the system code and be able to test some filament with the stepper moving at the appropriate rate.

 Restruder 10/29/2023 – 11/5/2023 Updates